yahya-x/GIRA/README.md

 ## 🚀 Features

 - User registration, login, and profile management
-- Secure authentication with JWT and role-based access (Admin, Agent, Passager)
+- Secure authentication with JWT and role-based access (Admin, Agent, Passager, Superviseur)
 - Admin can create users with any role and full profile
 - Submit, track, and manage complaints (réclamations)
 - File upload/download for complaint attachments